Jesse "Bruce" Nicklow, Jr. was born on May 24, 1856, the son of Jesse B. and Julia Ann (Ream) Nicklow Sr.

 Great-grandson Victor Stanley Glowacki III was united in matrimony with Melissa.

 Son Harry J. Nicklow Jr. (1923-2010) was born on Feb.
 10, 1923 in Bullskin Township, Fayette County.
 Harry completed one year of high school.
 In adulthood he stood 5 feet, 11 inches tall and weighed 160 lbs., with brown hair and brown eyes.
-He served in the U.S. Army during World War II, enlisting on Feb.
+He was drafted into the U.S. Army during World War II, officially joining on Feb.
 9, 1943.
-He was discharged on Dec.
+He trained at Fort Sheridan, IL and Long Island, NY and then was shipped overseas in a deployment to France.
+After the close of the war, after two years in Europe, Harry was honorably discharged on Dec.
 8, 1945.
-He wedded Mildred Brown (Sept.
+He returned home to Pennsville and secured a job with Beck Motor Company of Scottdale.
+On May 17, 1947, when he was 24 years of age, Harry was united in holy matrimony with Mildred Joyce Brown (Sept.
 7, 1927-2020), a native of German Township, Fayette County and the daughter of Earl and Daisy (Echard) Brown.
-The couple lived in Pennsville in Bullskin Township near Connellsville.
-Their brood of offspring included Thomas Nicklow, Sam Richard "Sammy" Nicklow and Karen Wiltrout.
+Rev. W.S.
+Harr presided over the nuptials, held at the Evangelical United Brethren Church in Scottdale.
+In announcing the wedding, the Connellsville Daily Courier said that the bride "was attired in a powder blue gabardine suit, with which she wore black accessories and a corsage of gardenias, red rosebuds and sweet peas, tied with white satin ribbon."
+The couple resided for years in Pennsville in Bullskin Township near Connellsville.
+Their brood of three offspring included Thomas Nicklow, Sam Richard "Sammy" Nicklow and Karen Wiltrout.
 Harry was employed for many years as a crane operator with Duraloy Technologies Inc. and eventually retired from the company.
 He held memberships in the Sons of Italy, Polish American Club, Bridgeport Sportsmen's Club and Veterans of Foreign Wars.
-Mildred earned a loving through her work at Anchor Hocking Glass Corporation and also Pogo's Restaurant and Jimmy Paul's Restaurant.
-They were members of Pennsville United Methodist Church.
-Harry succumbed to death on July 16, 2010.
-Rev. Dr. Marvin C. Watson led the funeral service, and the Connellsville Daily Courier published an obituary.
-As her health failed, Mildred received assistance from Amedysis Home Health.
+Mildred earned a living through her work at Anchor Hocking Glass Corporation and also Pogo's Restaurant and Jimmy Paul's Restaurant.
+The family were members of the Pennsville United Methodist Church.
+Sadly, at the age of 87, Harry succumbed to death on July 16, 2010.
+Rev. Dr. Marvin C. Watson led the funeral service, and the Daily Courier published an obituary.
+Mildred survived for nearly another decade.
+As her health failed, she received assistance from Amedysis Home Health.
 She passed away at the age of 92 on Feb.
 20, 2020.
-Interment of the remains was in Greenlick Cemetery.
-Her obituary was printed in the Greensburg Tribune Review.
+Interment of the remains was in Greenlick Cemetery, with an obituary printed in the Greensburg Tribune Review.

 Daughter Jean Nicklow (1927-2013) was born on Jan.
 28, 1927 in Connellsville.
 In young womanhood she worked at the G.C.
 Murphy Company store locally.
 When she was 20 years of age, on Sept.
 24, 1947, she was joined in wedlock with World War II Army veteran Ralph J. Pastore Sr. (Aug.
 13, 1927-1999), son of Angelo and Marie (Tasso) Pastore of 114 North 11th Street on Connellsville's South Side.
 Their nuptials were made in the rectory of St. Rita's Roman Catholic Church, celebrated by assistant pastor Rev. Fr.
 Renato Rianni.
 The Connellsville Daily Courier announced the marriage, saying the bride wore a "poudre blue suit with black accessories" and carried a corsage "of gardenias and red roses" and that the happy event was "marked by quiet simplicity."
 At the time of their marriage, Ralph was employed by Connellsville Sportswear Company.
 The pair bore a son and a daughter, Ralph J. Pastore Jr. and Mary Ellen Philburn.
 For years, the Pastores lived in Connellsville.
 Jean earned income as a seamstress for Connellsville Sportswear, and retired from the company.
 She held a membership in St. Rita Roman Catholic Church.
 Sadly, Ralph died at the age of 71 on April 7, 1999.
 Jean endured for another 14 years.
 At the age of 86, on May 25, 2013, she passed away in Mt.
 Macrina Care Home in nearby Uniontown.
 A prayer service was held by Rev. Gerry Juarez, with burial following in St. Rita Cemetery.
 The Daily Courier published an obituary.
 Ralph was deceased by 2019.